-Data Holders in the Consumer Data Right report information about their CDR performance, including:
+Data holders in the CDR report information about their CDR performance, including:

 - the percentage of time their systems are available to share CDR data; and

-- their response time — how long they take to respond to CDR requests.
+- their response time — how long they take to respond to CDR requests for sharing CDR data.

-- The higher the availability percentage, the better the outcome for consumers receiving data from this Data Holder - there is less chance their systems are not providing data when a consumer seeks access to it.
+- the higher the availability percentage, the better the outcome for consumers receiving data from this data holder — there is a higher likelihood data holders’ systems are providing CDR data when a consumer is seeking access to it.

-- The shorter the response time, the better the outcome of consumers, because their data is shared more quickly with their ADR.
+- the shorter the response time, the better the outcome for consumers, because their data is shared more quickly with their accredited data recipient.

 The availability requirement applies to both authenticated and unauthenticated end points.

-You can view a list of Data Holder brands that are not yet active on the find a provider page, as well as Data Holders that are active but that have self-reported potential gaps in their systems, through the Rectification Schedule on the ACCC website.
+You can view a list of data holder brands that are not yet active on the find a provider page, as well as data holders that are active but that have self-reported potential gaps in their CDR systems, through the Rectification Schedule on the ACCC website.